 Lucille Ball is one of the more iconic comedians of all time.
-As reported by the IMDB, after many years acting in movies and on radio serials, she had her own CBS TV show, I Love Lucy, on which she appeared as Lucy Ricardo, a housewife always coming up with wacky schemes that often ended in hilarious, madcap confusion and slapstick pratfalls.
+As reported by the IMDB, after many years acting in movies and on radio serials, she had her own CBS TV show, I Love Lucy.
+She appeared as Lucy Ricardo, a housewife always coming up with wacky schemes that often ended in hilarious, madcap confusion and slapstick pratfalls.

-The show co-starred her real-life husband Desi Arnaz, who played Lucy?s bandleader husband Ricky Ricardo, and Vivian Vance and William Frawley, who played the Ricardos? best friends and neighbors Fred and Ethel Mertz.
+The show co-starred her real-life husband Desi Arnaz, who played Lucy’s bandleader husband Ricky Ricardo.
+As well as Vivian Vance and William Frawley, who played the Ricardos’ best friends and neighbors Fred and Ethel Mertz.
 The show ran from 1951 to 1957 and, per The A.V.
-Club, ?is legitimately the most influential in TV history.?
+Club, “is legitimately the most influential in TV history.”
 It defined what a sitcom was supposed to be and was among the first television shows to be filmed in Hollywood instead of New York.

 The Sitcom That Started It All

-Reruns of the show have never stopped showing in syndication, and even people who have never seen a full episode of I Love Lucy are familiar with some of its gags that have become pop culture touchstones: Lucy attempting to get through a commercial for Vitameatavegamin tonic while accidentally getting increasingly drunk on the product in the episode “Lucy Does A TV Commercial”; Lucy and Ethel stuffing chocolates in their mouths as a conveyor belt goes haywire in a candy factory in the episode “Job Switching”; and of course Lucy attempting to make wine by stomping grapes in a grape vat and ending up in a wrestling match with a fellow grape stomper.
-The famous grape-vat scene was filmed as part of Episode 23, ?Lucy?s Italian Movie,? in the show?s fifth season in 1956; it was very nearly the end of both I Love Lucy and Lucille Ball herself.
+Reruns of the show have never stopped showing in syndication.
+Even people who have never seen a full episode of I Love Lucy are familiar with some of its gags that have become pop culture touchstones.
+Lucy attempting to get through a commercial for Vitameatavegamin tonic while accidentally getting increasingly drunk on the product in the episode “Lucy Does A TV Commercial.”
+As well as Lucy and Ethel stuffing chocolates in their mouths as a conveyor belt goes haywire in a candy factory in the episode “Job Switching.”
+Of course the time when Lucy attempting to make wine by stomping grapes in a grape vat and ending up in a wrestling match with a fellow grape stomper.
+The famous grape-vat scene was filmed as part of Episode 23, “Lucy’s Italian Movie,” in the show’s fifth season in 1956; it was very nearly the end of both I Love Lucy and Lucille Ball herself.